-IoTSF has created a Smart Buildings Working Group and we need your help to make it safe for smart buildings.
+IoTSF has created a Smart Built Environment Working Group (SBE-WG) and we need your help to make it safe for smart buildings.

 We invite you to join the mission to make Smart Buildings safe and secure over their lifetime.

 The goal of the Working Group is to establish a comprehensive set of guidelines to help each of the supply chain participants to specify, procure, install, integrate, operate and maintain IoT securely in buildings.
 This includes intelligent buildings equipment and controls such as audio visual (AV), fire, HVAC, lighting and building security.